lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 Configure User Attributes
 =============================

-You work with the edX DevOps team to ensure that your provider asserts the user information that you want learners to see during initial sign in on edX Edge.
+You work with the edX DevOps team to ensure that your identity provider asserts the user information that you want learners to see during initial sign in on edX Edge.

 Selecting User Attributes to Assert
 ************************************